 I looked at the crumpled paper then sighed.
-Jeremy was already coming home at least once a week due to anxiety issues and I didn’t want to add any more missed days to his already spotty attendance.
+Colin was already coming home at least once a week due to anxiety issues and I didn’t want to add any more missed days to his already spotty attendance.

 “How about if I write that I want them to discuss same sex relationships and intimacy?
 Would that help?”
 I asked.
 He nodded then sighed with relief.

 I quickly penned my agreement and note, wondering what the reaction would be then put the paper in his backpack.
 At least he’d brought the form home with him.
 As far as I could tell, the permission forms for his school field trips were going into the recycling bin at school.
 I never saw those.

 I was talking to his teacher several days later on yet another day he was coming home early.